 • Our surgeon Almantas Maleckas is a doctor of medical science

-• He made more than 2.500 bariatric operations
+• He performed over 6.000 bariatric operations

 • A pioneer in laparoscopic surgery in the region

 • More than 15 years working experience in Sweden, Gothenburg University hospital